aws/aws-cdk/packages/aws-cdk-lib/aws-lambda/README.md

 });
 ```

-## Tracing Configuration
+## Tracing Mode

-Lambda functions support X-Ray tracing configuration through the `tracingConfig` property.
+Lambda functions support X-Ray tracing configuration through the `tracingMode` property.
 You can specify one of two tracing modes:

-* `TracingMode.ACTIVE` - Sets the X-Ray tracing mode to active.
+* `ACTIVE` - Sets the X-Ray tracing mode to active.
-* `TracingMode.PASS_THROUGH` - Sets the X-Ray tracing mode to pass-through.
+* `PASS_THROUGH` (default) - Sets the X-Ray tracing mode to pass-through.

 Example: